Skip to main content

 The Formula Fund is intended to expand and improve public transportation services, and may also be used to support service maintenance and ongoing operations costs.
 There are no match requirements for STIF Formula funds.

-ODOT disburses STIF Formula funds to Qualified Entities (QEs) based on population and taxes paid within their geographic area.
+ODOT disburses STIF Formula funds to Qualified Entities (QEs) based on population and payroll taxes paid within their geographic area.
 Any QE wishing to receive STIF funding must submit a completed STIF Plan to ODOT by the submission deadline each biennium.
 The “STIF Plan" is the official application for STIF Formula funds.

 Helpful Resources